wballard/superwatcher/README.md

 and:

 ```
-npm install superforker
+npm install superforker -g
 ```

 Now you have the superforker, tucked up in your `node_modules`.
 It's not set up to do anything useful yet, but it exists.
-Superforker handlers are just any executable script, so let's make one and do some handling.

-By convention, all the
-commands it runs are relative to this directory.
-In practice this means you do one of two things to deploy a server:

-* make git submodules in a directory to pull in other sets of commands
-* symlink like a fiend to pull things into your namespace

-This is to avoid the need to _configure a root directory_, and also has the benefit of keeping you from running any old command in `bin` -- like our friend `rm` for example.

 ## Testing ##
 Here is the trick.
 Run your command line program.
 Pipe in the input you